Washington Latin Public Charter School

 Washington Latin Public Charter is a school in Northwest, Washington, D.C., United States.
 It features a middle and upper school, serving grades 5–12.
+It has roughly a 13:1 (13 to 1) student-teacher ratio as of 2026.

 Washington Latin was modeled after Boston Latin School, which was the first public school in the United States that taught children under the age of 25.
 The motto of the school is discite servaturi, meaning "Learn, those who are about to serve".

 History

 WLPCS opened in 2006 with 179 students in grades five through seven.
-They have added a grade each year and graduated their first class of high school seniors on 8 June, 2012.
+They have added a grade each year and graduated their first class of high school seniors on 8 June 2012.
+The school claims to have 972 high school graduates since opening.

 Their first location was in Christ Church of Washington (now Embassy Church) at 3855 Massachusetts Avenue (two blocks west of Washington National Cathedral).

 In 2008, they added a second campus for the eighth and ninth graders at 4715 16th Street on the corner of Decatur Street NW, which is now the location of the Jewish Primary Day School of the Nation's Capital.

 In 2009 they moved the entire middle school (grades 5–8) to the Saints Constantine and Helen Greek Orthodox Church (now Iglesia Ni Cristo - Church of Christ) property at 4115 16th Street NW on the corner of Upshur Street NW, just a half-mile from the Upper School.

 In 2010, they added an additional campus for their Upper School at 4501 16th Street NW, on the corner of Allison Street NW in an annex of the Simpson-Hamline United Methodist Church.

+The 2nd Street campus includes the Martha C. Cutts Gymnasium (left).

 On July 16, 2012, Washington Latin was awarded the former building of the Rudolph Elementary School at 5200 2nd Street, NW.
 They modernized and renovated the building and constructed a library.
 A gymnasium addition was completed on June 9, 2016.
 The gymnasium is the first cross laminated timber (CLT) structure in the District of Columbia.
 The design of the modernization and addition projects was done by Perkins Eastman Architects and Demian Wilbur Architects, and constructed by MCN Build.

 All 600 students of the Upper School and Middle School moved into the same building at the start of the 2013–14 school year.
 The 2nd Street Campus is approximately 69,000 square feet on 4.20 acres and includes two large playing fields.

 The Anna Julia Cooper Campus of Washington Latin Public Charter School in Northeast Washington, D.C.

 Latin was authorized by the Washington Public Charter School board to open second campus location starting in 2020.
 In 2022, Latin purchased the former Kirov Academy of Ballet in Northeast Washington to serve as the permanent home for this campus, which was named after Anna Julia Cooper.